Wow! I'm Scottish!

 Around 1680 my Scots-English family leaves for America via Maryland and Virginia, then in 1700 they settle in North Carolina before the greater Scottish migration of the 1700s started.
 There were 3 groups of Scots who migrated to America in the 1700s: Lowlanders, Highlanders, and Scots-Irish/Ulster-Scots from Northern Ireland.
-A dramatic increase in Highlanders leaving Scotland for America and Canada took place after failure of the 1745 Jacobite Rebellion and defeat at the 1746 Battle of Culloden.
-In the 1750s the English began a campaign of eradicating the Highland culture and persecuting its people.
+While Scots may have come to America from different regions and at different times, their migration and settlements in America show similar patterns.
 This flood of all varieties of Scots, eventually ended up settling most in Nova Scotia (New Scotland) of Canada and in the States in the southern Appalachia Mountain areas of Virginia, Tennessee, the Carolinas, and Georgia.
 Scottish Americans played critical roles in the Colonial governments and in the American Revolution itself, during which the British Army met its most ferocious opposition in North Carolina, home to the largest concentration of Scottish Americans.

 The Pipes were always calling...

 Interesting enough, when I was a teen, not even knowing that I was Scottish at that time, I learned how to play the Scottish (Great Highland) bagpipes because I had a love for their sound that cut to my soul.
 Since then I've always loved to listen to Scottish bagpipe music so much so I've always considered the Scottish bagpipes the heavenly instrument instead of the harp.
 Hey, that's how I always viewed it.
 It's an instrument if played right with the right song can still easily bring tears to my eyes.

 In America, especially the South, we have a rich Scottish culture with people promoting classical Scottish heritage, pride, and music - probably more so than in Scotland itself.
 That is why it was easy for me to find Bagpipe lessons to learn in my local area.